Massage Therapists and the TCS NYC Marathon

 Every year we take part in the NYC Marathon by supporting runners in their health care journeys.
 We see runners of all kinds, new runners, experienced marathon runners, runners with disabilities who all have one thing in common, they think massage would be a benefit to their marathon training.

-This year we were lucky enough to have one of our therapists Emanuel participate.
+This year we were lucky enough to have one of our therapists participate.
 Take a look at what he had to say about the experience.

 The role of Massage therapists at the TCS NYC Marathon